abatool/datacontainer-ap-nginx/README.md

 **Then you can hit http://localhost:8080 or http://host-ip:8080 in your browser**.

-$ docker run -d --name nginx -p 80:80 --network exnet2 --volumes-from datacontainer nginx
+**$ docker run -d --name nginx -p 80:80 --network exnet2 --volumes-from datacontainer nginx**

-Now we have to create a nginx-based container called nginx mapping on port 8089 of the host machine using volumes of the datacontainer with nginx image.
+Now we have to create a nginx-based container called nginx mapping on port 80 of the host machine using volumes of the datacontainer with nginx image.

 **Then you can hit http://localhost:80 or http://host-ip:80 in your browser**.

 ## Docker inspect

-$ docker inspect datacontainer
+**$ docker inspect datacontainer**

 This command list all the information about the container to see the mounted volumes we have go to the **Mounts** part and there we can see the source and the destination of a mounted volume.

 ### For example

-You can enter in the source directory and modify the index.html file to your preference.

  "Mounts": [